How to Parbake a Pie Crust

 • Turn the mixer on low and slowly start to incorporate the ingredients.
 Gradually turn the mixer to medium speed.
 Once the butter mixture looks like wet sand, immediately add in all the cold water.
 As soon as the dough comes together, stop the mixer.

 • Have a piece of plastic wrap ready and form it into a disk and wrap in plastic wrap.
-Allow to cool in the fridge overnight.
+Allow to chill in the fridge for at least 4 hours or overnight.

 • Preheat the oven to 350°F. Grease a 9-inch pie pan with butter.